av7sharma/Client-to-Client-via-Server-Chat-Application/README.md

 # Simple-Client-to-Client-via-Server-Chat-Apllication

+## Description
+#### A simple chat application based on server-client model where clients can exchange messages and files via the server.

 ## How to run the application:

 Run the server project on a system running the java file ServerMain.